oddcommit/go-baber/README.md

 - [express-async-errors](https://www.npmjs.com/package/express-async-errors) - A dead simple ES6 async/await support hack for ExpressJS.
 - [cors](https://github.com/expressjs/cors) - An HTTP-header based mechanism that allows a server to indicate any other origins (domain, protocol, or port) than its own from which a browser should permit loading of resources

+### **Client**

+Dependencies used on the application front-end.
+See the [package.json](./packages/client/package.json) file.

+- [react](https://reactjs.org/) - A JavaScript library for building user interfaces.
+- [react-icons](https://react-icons.github.io/react-icons/) - A React library to include popular icons into your projects.
+- [react-router-dom](https://reactrouter.com/web/guides/quick-start) - Declarative Routing for React.js.
+- [react-spring](https://www.react-spring.io/) - A spring-physics based animation library that should cover most of your UI related animation needs.
+- [styled-components](https://styled-components.com/) - A library for React and React Native that allows you to use component-level styles in your application that are written with a mixture of JavaScript and CSS using a technique called CSS-in-JS.
+- [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
+- [polished](https://polished.js.org/) - A lightweight toolset for writing styles in JavaScript.
+- [unform](https://github.com/Rocketseat/unform) - A performance focused library that helps you creating beautiful forms in ReactJS & React Native with the power of uncontrolled components performance and React Hooks.
+- [yup](https://github.com/jquense/yup) - Simple object schema validation.

 #
 ## **📰 LICENSE**